ferserc1/bg2-io/README.md

 ## Build and debug

-This project is ready for build with Visual Studio Code on Linux and macOS.
+This project is ready for build with Visual Studio Code on Linux.
 Select the appropiate debug and/or build task to build it.

 You will need the Microsoft extensions for C++.

-Also, for macOS the project is configured to use the `CodeLLDB` extension for debug, because the Microsoft extension don't work fine on Apple Silicon processors.
+For macOS, there is a Xcode project.

 For Windows, there is a project for Visual Studio.

 However, the code does not have any dependencies, nor does it require any macros to be configured.
 You can make it work in any other environment by simply adding the C files to the building system or IDE of your choice.
+To use the library:

+- If you want to use only bg2-io, you must compile the C files inside `src/bg2-io` directory.
+You'll have to also add this directory to the header search paths in your IDE/Makefiles/Cmake/Whatever
+- If you want to use bg2-scene,  you also need to add the `src/bg2-scene` directory to the header search paths, and compile all the C++ files included in that folder.

+Note for Xcode users: you probably want to disable the "Documentation Comments" warnings in build settings.

 ## WebAssembly JavaScript library